CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 Yothalot can compress the files that it is using for storing intermediate results.
 This is useful as it reduces the network overhead in the cluster.
+However, it comes at a cost that compressing and decompressing the files takes some CPU time.
 The compression that Yothalot uses is [LZ4](http://cyan4973.github.io/lz4/).
-If you want to want to make use of this functionality you have to install the LZ4 library on all the nodes in your cluster.
+If you want to want to make use of the compression functionality you have to install the LZ4 library on all the nodes in your cluster.
 If you do not install this library, Yothalot will work but does not compress the files.